 The school counselor today is a vital member of the educational team on each campus.
 They guide students and parents through the educational process and act as partners with the teachers on their campus.
-Their goal is to help all students in the areas of academic achievement, psychological and social development, and college/career development.
-They can make the difference for a child as they become the productive, well-adjusted adults of tomorrow.
-This degree prepares interested individuals to meet the state requirements to become certified as school counselors.
+Their goal is to help all students in the areas of academic achievement, behavioral, emotional, and social development, and college/career development.
+They can make the difference for a child as the students become the productive, well-adjusted adults of tomorrow.
+This degree prepares interested individuals to meet the state requirements to become a certified school counselor.

-In order to enter this program the graduate student needs to be a certified teacher or be working on their teacher certification.
+In order to enter this program, the graduate student needs to be a certified teacher or be working on their teacher certification.
 This degree program is 37 hours of graduate coursework.
-Students must complete all courses with a grade of “C” or higher and must be admitted to candidacy, which includes comprehensive exams, and satisfactorily complete a written comprehensive examination.
-Students must also complete a practicum, consisting of a minimum of 350 clock hours, in a University-approved school setting.
+Students must complete all courses with a grade of “C” or higher, and must be admitted to candidacy, which includes comprehensive exams.
+They must also satisfactorily complete a written comprehensive examination.
+Students must additionally complete a practicum, consisting of a minimum of 350 clock hours, in a University-approved school setting.

 In addition to completing the course work, the student must also successfully complete the required state certification exam.
 Once the student has passed their exam, and sent a copy of their service record, they will be approved for state certification by TEA.